-I am also running an EU funded Jean Monnet project (2017-2020: Women’s Development and Europeanisation of Gender Policies) which critically engages with the literature on Europeanisation, the EU gender policies, and develops a feminist rationale and theory for sustainable gender equality policy making.
+I am also principal investigator on an EU funded Jean Monnet project (2017-2020): Women’s Development and Europeanisation of Gender Policies) which critically engages with the literature on Europeanisation, the EU gender policies, and develops a feminist rationale and theory for sustainable gender equality policymaking.

 Before coming to Lancaster, I worked at the Open University, UK, Istanbul Ticaret University, Turkey, and University of Free State, South Africa (visiting research fellow) and before that I spent five years at the University of Nottingham pursuing a PhD on human development, gender justice and education.
 Prior to Nottingham, I did my MA at University of Dublin, Trinity College and BA in Education at Gazi University, Ankara.

 Melis' research interests include gender, development and peacebuilding and conflict in education.
 She particularly works on Africa and Turkey.
 She uses arts (photography, street art) to address injustices faced by communities (such as refugees, conflict-stricken groups or ethnic minorities) and to understand how a formal peace education can be developed using appropriate pedagogies.

 EU Jean Monnet - Women's Development and Europeanisation of Gender Policies (2017-2020)

 British Academy – Gender-Responsive Peacebuilding for Intercommunal Conflict Transformation (2020-2021)

 AHRC GCRF - Contextualising Peace Education in Nigeria and Zimbabwe: Networking as a Method (2019-2020)

 AHRC GCRF Network - PhotoVoice as an educational tool for intercultural learning and peacebuilding between Forcefully Displaced Populations and Host community youth in South Africa, Turkey, Uganda (2019-2020)